twilightfades0/digital-garden-jekyll-template/_notes/Folder/research projects.md

 I love these biographies in general, but after a while the lack of disability/neurodiverse context for these people really started to wear on me.

-Presumable [[neurodiversity#neurotypicals|neurotypical]] biographers sooo frequently misconstrue what, to me, someone who runs ND groups, live in an ND house, and reads tons of research on ND conditions, are **painfully obvious** autistic/ADHD traits.
+Presumable [[neurodiversity|neurotypical]] biographers sooo frequently misconstrue what, to me, someone who runs ND groups, live in an ND house, and reads tons of research on ND conditions, are **painfully obvious** autistic/ADHD traits.

 Yet the authors don't see those traits for what they are (and what they *really* mean for that person/'s life) and they proceed to do the same thing that we autistic/ADHDers are all-too-familiar with: treat them as personal failures, bad choices, etc. These biographies can be riddled with ableism.
 I don't hold it (too much) against the author, as they obviously aren't understanding what they're looking at.
 But lots of us readers do.
 And we understand all the negative things they say about these same traits that most of us share.